 \section{Abstract}

-Muon colliders provide an exciting new path pushing forward the energy frontier of particle physics.
-We point out a new use of these facilities for neutrino physics and beyond the Standard Model physics \emph{using their main detectors}.
-Muon decays along the main accelerator rings induce an intense, highly collimated beam of neutrinos.
-As this beam crosses a thin slice of the kt-scale detector, it would induce unprecedented numbers of neutrino interactions, with $\mathcal{O}(10^4)$ events per second for a 10 TeV $\mu^+\mu^-$ collider.
-We characterize these events, showing that they are highly energetic and possess a distinct timing signature with a large transverse displacement.
+Muon colliders provide an exciting new direction to expand the energy frontier of particle physics.
+We point out a new use of these facilities for neutrino and beyond the Standard Model physics \emph{using their main detectors}.
+Muon decays along the accelerator rings create an intense and highly collimated neutrino beam that crosses a thin slice of the kt-scale detector.
+As a result, it would induce an unprecedented number of neutrino interactions, with $\mathcal{O}(10^4)$ events per second for a 10 TeV $\mu^+\mu^-$ collider.
+These interactions are highly energetic and possess a distinct timing signature and a large transverse displacement.
 We discuss promising applications of these events for instrumentation, electroweak, and beyond-the-Standard Model physics.
-For instance, we show that a sub-percent measurement of the neutrino-electron scattering rate enables new precision measurements of the Weak angle and a novel detection of the neutrino charge radius.
+For instance, a sub-percent measurement of the neutrino-electron scattering rate enables new precision measurements of the Weak angle and a novel detection of the neutrino charge radius.